 - Low-quality does not equal low-grade, and high-quality does not mean high-grade.

 - A product or service, regardless of its grade, must be of high quality.

-Quality and grade are different from each other.
-Quality is conformance to the requirements.
-If you are satisfied with a product, you would say that this is a high-quality product, and if you are not satisfied with it, you would say that this is a bad quality product.
+Quality and grade are different concepts.
+If you are satisfied with a product, you would say it is a high-quality product, otherwise you will say it is a low-quality product.

-Grade is a categorization of the product based on its characteristics.
-A low-grade product will have a few features and a high-grade product will have more features.
-The quality of all products must be as stated, regardless of the grade, otherwise the manufacturer will face problems with selling the product and the cost of after sale support will be higher as well.
-A good quality product may take time and money initially but it gives you huge benefits, such as reduced after sale support and an increase in brand recognition.
+A grade is a categorization of the product based on its characteristics.
+A low-grade product will have a few features, and a high-grade product will have more.
+The quality of all products must be stated, regardless of the grade; otherwise, the manufacturer will face problems selling and the cost of after sales support will be higher.
+A good-quality product may initially take time and money but it gives enormous benefits, such as reduced after sale support and increased brand recognition.

-I hope that now you have a clear understanding about grade and quality.
+I hope that now you have a clear understanding of grade and quality.
 If you have anything to share or any questions, you can do so in the comments section below.

 This topic is important from a PMP certification exam point of view.
 You may see it on your PMP test.